radcampaign/allaboveall2020/web/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 * **Brute force attack prevention, IP Blocking & User login Monitorning. **
 * File protection & strong password

+= Prevent Account Sharing Between Users =
+Many video sharing and E-learning platforms want to prevent sharing of account between the users.
+This can be done using miniOrange Two factor plugin.
+Also, e-learning portals can use this to their advantage.
+It can be used on any websites which create and sell courses.
+It can be integrated with plugins like Learndash.
+Other sites like premium video content or any premium content where you want users not to share passwords between friends and Family then you can go for this solution.

 = Additional Features =
 * **Complete Web Security suite to protect wordpress from any attacks**